dosbox-staging/dosbox-staging/CONTRIBUTING.md

   template instead.
 - Never write `using namespace std;`.
 We don't want any confusion about what comes from STL and what's project-specific.
+- Using namespaces is fine for grouping strings or constants but should be used sparingly.
 - Before using some platform-specific API, check if SDL2 provides a cross-platform interface for it.
 It probably does.